IMAPS Microelectronics Educational Foundation Mission Statement:

 - Membership dues waived until graduation

-The Microelectronics Foundation sponsors student paper competitions and awards in conjunction with multiple events, including the International Symposium on Microelectronics, the International Conference on Device Packaging, and more.
+The Microelectronics Foundation sponsors student paper competitions and awards in conjunction with its signature events, including the International Symposium on Microelectronics, and the International Conference on Device Packaging.
 To qualify, students submitting their work and identifying "Yes, I'm a full-time student" on the abstract submission form will automatically be considered for the awards offered through that event.
 More details can be found on the homepage of each event at IMAPS.org.
 Award amounts vary by competition.

 Additionally, local chapters commonly sponsor student paper and poster competitions at chapter events.
 Get connected with your local chapter to stay up-to-date on announcements about scheduled competitions.